Important Registration Instructions

 - Leather boots or leather athletic shoes (over-the-ankle style)

-- All classroom sessions are scheduled at Manchester Community College.
+- All classroom sessions are scheduled at MCC.
 Be sure to check the room location on the confirmation letter that will be mailed to you after you have been enrolled in your course, and allow enough time to find your classroom when you arrive on campus.

 - The on-cycle sessions are held at one of two Manchester locations: on the MCC campus (Parking Lot A) or at the commuter parking lot near the the Shoppes at Buckland Hills.